quant525/Multi_Quant_Strategies--APAC-US-markets/Intermarket Trend Divergence Model/README.md

 - **Holding Duration**: 3 to 6 days
 - **Backtested Period:** From April 2007 to June 2025 *(In order to test if the strategy can survive under All-Weather conditions)*

+⭐️ **Key Highlight:**
+**The reason why I didn't consider In sample/Out Sample type of test is to prove that the strategy is itself enough robust without changing any parameters throughout the whole dataset.**

 ## 📌 Strategy Overview

 This table provides a comprehensive summary of the trading strategy based on live and backtested data, covering both long and short trades.